Claycorp/EntWorld/README.md

 8. Asking questions is OK but we are not Wikipedia.
 If you would like to learn a whole mod click its name in curse and click "Website" in the top right.
 9. Link nether portals properly please.
 Use this site to help you [http://www.mavenspun.com/games/minecraft/](http://www.mavenspun.com/games/minecraft/)
 10. Bulding portals in other dimentions other than the overworld can put you outside the border.
 YOU WILL DIE!
 Items WILL NOT be Refuned.
 11. Players will be kicked after 30 minutes.
-Bypassing this INTENONTALY will get a 12 hour ban.
-No ifs, ands or butts.
+Bypassing this INTENTIONALLY will get a 12 hour ban.
+No ifs, ands or buts.

 Things You Need to know!
 ------------------------